|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 Just beyond the junction hikers will reach the eastern shore of Ice Lake.
 When the sun shined on the water it was the most intense cobalt blue I've ever seen in nature.
 The overall scenery was absolutely stunning, and might be one of the best hikes I've ever taken.
 No wonder this is such an extremely popular hike!
 This extraordinary alpine lake is surrounded by several 13ers, including 13,761-foot Fuller Peak, 13,894-foot Vermillion Peak, 13,780-foot Golden Horn, 13,738-foot Pilot Knob and 13,767-foot U.S. Grant Peak, looking from left to right.

 If you have the time and energy you'll have the option of exploring more of the upper basin area before returning to the trailhead.
 Look for side trails that lead to Island Lake, located northeast of Ice Lake, and Fuller Lake, located south of Ice Lake.

-Hikers should always be aware of lightning risk while hiking in the Rocky Mountains, especially at higher elevations.
-As a general rule of thumb you should plan to be off the summit before noon in order to avoid the notorious afternoon thunderstorms that frequent the mountains during the summer months.
-Hikers should also be prepared for extreme sun exposure, wind, cool temperatures, and rapidly changing weather conditions while on the trail.
+Hikers should always be aware of lightning risk while hiking in the Rocky Mountains, especially at the higher elevations.
+As a general rule of thumb you should plan to be off the highest point on your hike before noon in order to avoid the notorious afternoon thunderstorms that frequent the mountains during the summer months.
+Hikers should also be prepared for extreme sun exposure, high winds, cool temperatures, and rapidly changing weather conditions while on the trail.
 Make sure you have the proper gear with you, and know what safety precautions you need to consider beforehand.